-A while back, I devoted an edition of my weekly letter to personal knowledge management (PKM, for short) and how I thought PKM had become too complex and riddled with tool fetishism.
+A while back, I devoted an edition of my weekly letter (now defunct) to personal knowledge management (PKM, for short) and how I thought PKM had become too complex and riddled with tool fetishism.
 As you can expect, I did get some comments tossed my way.

 Because inquiring minds want to know, some of those comments (a few mocking) asked what my PKM setup is, what group of tools I use to manage my information.